Inverse Primakoff Scattering for Axionlike Particle Coupling: Introduction

-Axions (denoted as $\axion$) are hypothetical particles first introduced to solve the strong CP problem with the spontaneous breaking of the Peccei-Quinn symmetry~\citep{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
-Theoretical and experimental studies later evolve from the original ``QCD axions'' to variants generically called ``axionlike particles'' (ALPs), whose masses and coupling strengths with matter are no longer related.
+Axions are hypothetical particles first introduced to solve the strong CP problem with the spontaneous breaking of the Peccei-Quinn symmetry~\citep{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
+Theoretical and experimental studies later evolved from the original ``QCD axions'' to variants generically called ``axionlike particles'' (ALPs, denoted as $a$), whose masses and coupling strengths with matter are no longer related.